memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/wcc/wcc.md

 This procedure finds weakly connected components of a given subgraph of a directed graph.

-The subgraph is defined by a list of vertices and a list edges which are passed as arguments of the procedure.
+The subgraph is defined by a list of vertices and a list of edges which are passed as arguments of the procedure.